 Causes and prevention of diarrhea

-Diarrhea can be caused by something diet related, such as a food sensitivity or allergy.
-Or it can be caused by an intestinal infection like a virus, bacteria, or parasite; by a food allergy; or by food poisoning.
+Diarrhea can be caused by something diet related, such as food sensitivity or allergy.
+Or it can be caused by an intestinal infection like a virus, bacteria, or parasite; a food allergy; or food poisoning.

-If you know that your child has food sensitivities or allergies, avoid serving him the offending foods.
+Avoid serving the offending foods if your child has food sensitivities or allergies.
 And wash your and your baby’s hands frequently to avoid contracting infections.